Adeshppp/Java-Course/Junit5/junit-tutorial/readme.md

 JUnit5 methods:
 1. assertEquals(expectedValue, actualValue); : Success when both values are same
+2. assertNotEquals(expectedValue, actualValue); : Success when both values are not same
-2. assertTrue(boolean condition) : Success when condition returns True
+3. assertTrue(boolean condition) : Success when condition returns True
-3. assertFalse(boolean condition) : Success when condition returns False
+4. assertFalse(boolean condition) : Success when condition returns False
-4. assertNull(Object actualObject) : Success when object is null
+5. assertNull(Object actualObject) : Success when object is null
-5. assertNotNull(Object actualObject) : Success when object is not null
+6. assertNotNull(Object actualObject) : Success when object is not null
-6.
+7.